Komodo/komodo-website/src/pages/blog/2014-02/new-website-launched.html.md

 A big new website doesn't come without it's problems, and so there are sure to be some minor issues here and there.
 If you run into any and don't mind sparing a few minutes of your time, please [report them on github][report].
-Thank you!

-### Thank You!
+### Acknowledgements

 Before I move on to the contest, I'd like to thank [Benjamin Arthur (balupton)][balupton] not only for his amazing work on [DocPad] but also for assisting us with some occasional issues via [IRC].
-Thanks Benjamin!
 Furthermore I'd also like to thank everyone that contributed to DocPad since it's inception -- Thank you!

 <a name="contest"></a>